-Where our audit approach is to undertake controls work on financial systems, we seek to rely on any relevant work they have completed to minimise unnecessary duplication of work.
+Where our audit approach is to undertake controls work on financial systems, we seek to rely on any relevant work internal audit have completed to minimise unnecessary duplication of work.
 Our audit fee is set on the assumption that we can place reliance on their work.
-We have a joint working protocol and have met with the Head of Internal Audit to discuss the principles and timetables for the managed audit process for 2012/13.
+We will met with the Head of Internal Audit to discuss the principles and timetables for the managed audit process for 2013/14.